SpongePowered/SpongeDocs/source/plugin/basics/injection.rst

 Config Directory
 ~~~~~~~~~~~~~~~~

-This is a big one, especially if you plan on having more than a single file stored for your plugin to later call.
+This one is pretty important, especially if you plan on having more than a single file stored for your plugin to later call.
-Thankfully, with the power of the Guice injector, it's never been easier to get your directory.
+Thankfully, using the Guice injector, it's easier to retrieve your configuration directory.

 .. tip::